 The Foundation will privilege applications that strive to pursue experiential learning programs that ultimately will enable the applicant to positively contribute toward global environmental sustainability or which will position them to pursue a future leading to significant societal impact.

-Students eligible to apply to the Fellowship must be studying in one of the below listed fields.
+Students eligible to apply to the Fellowship may be studying any discipline and be registered in any department.
+However, the focus of the experiential learning journey must pertain to one of the following priority areas:

 The Experiential Learning Program is a detailed description of the planned travel, site visits, industrial engagements, research laboratory visits and / or other activities tied to a clear statement of objectives.
 It will include a robust rationale and a statement of objectives and activities for the fellowship period.
 There are no prescriptions for the nature of the ELP.
 However, the overall program must include engagement with more than one sector (industry, research, government, community).
 Notably, the Hugh C. Morris Experiential Learning Fellowship is intended not to duplicate or be similar to existing graduate travel or visiting research grants to spend time at a single other university and such a proposed program would not be successful in this competition.